tymyrddin/blue/source/docs/soc/dfir/notes/android-acquisition.md

 Most of the rooting methods begin by flashing a modified recovery to the recovery partition.
 After that, you can issue an update, which can root the device.

 Starting from Android 7.x, Google has started strictly enforcing [verified boot](https://source.android.com/docs/security/features/verifiedboot/verified-boot) on devices, to guarantee that the software on the device is not modified before booting into the normal mode, and Samsung [patched the kernel to prevent root access](https://en.wikipedia.org/wiki/Samsung_Knox) from being granted to apps even after rooting was successful since the release of Android Oreo.
-This patch prevents unauthorized apps from changing the system and deters rooting.
+This patch prevents unauthorised apps from changing the system and deters rooting.
 The tip of the iceberg.

 There are over 12,000 different Android models from hundreds of different manufacturers.
 Almost all of them have been designed so that they are hard to root.
 For more information about rooting Android phones, check [XDA Developers](https://www.xda-developers.com/root/) for the particular model.